-- Use names, logos, service marks or trademarks ("Marks") only if approved by Brand and internal Intellectual Property ("IP") legal counsel in accordance with Brand guidelines. - Display copyright notices on all materials created by the Company for outside use or broad internal use. - Take proper measures to ensure the confidentiality of proprietary and/or trade secret information ("Confidential Information"), belonging to the Company and its business partners.
-Do not share your own work-related invention, idea or innovation or the Company's Confidential Information, or those of our business partners, unless you are authorized to do so.
-No disclosures, whatsoever, are permitted without an appropriate non-disclosure agreement or license agreement that has been approved by the Company's legal counsel. - The Company is the sole owner of all intellectual property created or discovered by Company employees (i) acting within the scope of their employment, (ii) using Company resources and/or (iii) where such creation or discovery reasonably relates to current or prospective product or service.
+- Use names, logos, service marks or trademarks ("marks") only if approved by brand and internal intellectual property ("IP") legal counsel in accordance with brand guidelines. - Display copyright notices on all materials created by the company for outside use or broad internal use. - Take proper measures to ensure the confidentiality of proprietary and/or trade secret information ("confidential information"), belonging to the company and its business partners.
+Do not share your own work-related invention, idea or innovation or the company's confidential information, or those of our business partners, unless you are authorized to do so.
+No disclosures, whatsoever, are permitted without an appropriate non-disclosure agreement or license agreement that has been approved by the company's legal counsel. - The company is the sole owner of all intellectual property created or discovered by company employees 1. acting within the scope of their employment, 2. using company resources and/or 3. where such creation or discovery reasonably relates to current or prospective product or service.
 Notify legal counsel of the existence of such intellectual property to protect it as soon as possible.